WallarooLabs/wally/book/metrics/metrics-ui.md

 	1. Ingestion throughput, defined as how many messages entered a pipeline per second.
 	2. Outbound throughput, defined as how many messages were processed by a pipeline per second.

-For categories that display both ingestion throughput and outbount throughput, throughputs would be displayed preceding and following the `-|<` symbol respectively.
+For categories that display both ingestion throughput and outbound throughput, throughputs would be displayed preceding and following the `-|<` symbol respectively.

 A pipelines total stats is an aggregation of each worker reporting stats for said pipeline.